One of the first things a user notices about your website is how long it takes to load. The faster it is, the happier they are.

 Is Google Page Speed Insights Accurate?

-Google PageSpeed Insights includes different metrics to offer an accurate overview of your website performance.
-Some of the most recent changes to it made over the last several years have improved its reliability and accuracy even more.
+Google PageSpeed Insights includes different metrics to offer an accurate overview of your website’s performance.
+Recent changes over the last several years have improved its reliability and accuracy even more.

-An earlier iteration of Google PageSpeed Insights was released in November 2018 and was called Google PageSpeed 5.0. called.
-It began using the Chrome User Experience Report database and Lighthouse audits.
+An earlier iteration of Google PageSpeed Insights, Google PageSpeed 5.0, was released in November 2018 and began using the Chrome User Experience Report database and Lighthouse audits.

 Two years later, in May 2020, Lighthouse 6.0 was introduced with new metrics.
-These metrics can now be seen in the modern PageSpeed Insights report.
-The new metrics capture has improved the overall performance of the tool and captures the user experience better.
+These metrics improved the tool’s overall performance and captured the user experience better.
+By 2023, Google had rolled out Lighthouse 11, which featured new audits, bug fixes and changes to scoring.

-All the updates have made this tool more reliable, and this is why you can safely rely on your Google PageSpeed score to determine how well your website performs and interacts with users.
-This tool also offers recommendations to improve the weak areas of your website.
-You can use these insights to enhance the user experience and improve your Google PageSpeed score as well.
+They will continue to upgrade and enhance this tool to make it more reliable.
+This is why you can confidently rely on your Google PageSpeed score to assess how well your website performs and interacts with users.
+Additionally, this tool provides recommendations for improving the weaker areas of your website.
+You can use these insights to enhance the user experience and boost your Google PageSpeed score.

 Google PageSpeed Vs. WebPageTest Vs. GTMetrix